| Title: | Create Spreadsheet Publications Following Best Practice |

 contains all the information needed in your output spreadsheet.
 In turn, the

-object created by this function can be used to populate an 'openxlsx'
+object created by this function can be used to populate an 'openxlsx2'

 tab_titles |